Acellera/htmd/doc/source/tutorials/analysis/villin-folding.md

 The filtered trajectories (already stripped of waters and ions, aligned for analysis) ship as a zip on Figshare ([HTMD tutorial data, DOI 10.6084/m9.figshare.32541291](https://doi.org/10.6084/m9.figshare.32541291)) - download [protein_folding_datasets.zip](https://ndownloader.figshare.com/files/65180772) and extract it once. ~2.5 GB.
 The tutorial reads the absolute path from the `HTMD_TUTORIAL_DATASETS` environment variable so the same notebook works regardless of where you extracted to.

-The dataset is organised as several "epochs" (independent adaptive-sampling rounds). {py:func}`~htmd.simlist.simlist` builds one list per epoch (it dedups by folder name within a call), and {py:func}`~htmd.simlist.simmerge` stitches them into a single combined list while preserving traj IDs:
+The dataset is organised as several "epochs" (independent adaptive-sampling rounds). {py:func}`~htmd.simlist.simlist` builds one list per epoch — duplicate folder basenames within a single call would raise — and {py:func}`~htmd.simlist.simmerge` stitches the per-epoch lists into one combined list, renumbering the `simid` indices to be sequential across the merged whole:

 ```{code-cell} python
 DATASETS = Path(os.environ["HTMD_TUTORIAL_DATASETS"]) / "protein_folding_datasets"